 Bullying, including online bullying (by text message, on social networking sites), prejudice-based bullying, and being aware of the ease of access to mobile phone networks.

-Online safety, including appropriate filtering and monitoring on academy devices and academy networks for home use.
+All aspects of online safety (including AI), including appropriate filtering and monitoring on academy devices and academy networks for home use.

 Going frequently missing and when ‘absent from education’ going ‘missing from care or home’ and the risks this poses on repeat occasions and for prolonged periods.